Read This First

 Prompt 1: Discuss the recent move away from the assumption of Homo Economicus.

-The central claim is this: The concept of Homo Economicus, or the Economic Man, has been a cornerstone in economic theory, depicting an idealized individual who acts rationally and with complete knowledge, solely motivated by self-interest and the desire to maximize personal utility.
+In plain terms: The concept of Homo Economicus, or the Economic Man, has been a cornerstone in economic theory, depicting an idealized individual who acts rationally and with complete knowledge, solely motivated by self-interest and the desire to maximize personal utility.

 Limited Rationality